s9y/s9y.github.io/docs/developers/code-primer.md

 #### deployment directory

 Serendipity supports the concept of a "shared installation".
 This keeps Serendipity as a kind of library in a central directory outside the DocumentRoot.
 Each blog will then only use stub-files which actually include that library file.
 The deployment-Directory contains exactly those stubs that point back to the library (through simply "include" calls).
 Note that the file names are exactly those that the core actually uses.

-For more information, see "Setting up a shared installation" **TODO: Link**
+For more information, see [Setting up a shared installation](/docs/users/getting-started/shared-installation.html).

 #### Composer / Bundled-Libs